 These mesmerizing colors play vital roles in the daily lives of hummingbirds, including mating displays and territorial defense.
 During the breeding season, male hummingbirds flaunt their iridescent feathers to attract females and intimidate rivals.

-In contrast, female hummingbirds usually have more subdued coloration, which helps them blend in while tending to their nests and caring for their young.
+In contrast, a female hummingbird usually has a more subdued coloration, which helps them blend in while tending to their nests and caring for their young.

 Despite their size, they have unmatched flight abilities.
-Hummingbirds fly at an astonishing rate of 20 to 30 miles per hour, especially during their courtship displays.
+The average hummingbird can fly at an astonishing rate of 20 to 30 miles per hour, especially during their courtship displays.
 While many birds can reach remarkable speeds, the agility and maneuverability of hummingbirds set them apart.

 Additionally, no other bird can hover with the same precision and elegance as the hummingbird.
-The secret to its technique is a unique ball-and-socket shoulder joint allowing an incredible 360-degree range of motion3.
+The secret to its technique is a unique ball-and-socket shoulder joint allowing an incredible 360-degree range of motion2.

 Related: Do you prefer an adorable flightless bird?
 Check out our penguin facts next.

 Hummingbirds can cover thousands of miles in a single journey despite their size.
-However, hummingbirds often travel alone, unlike other birds that migrate in groups.
+However, a hummingbird often travels alone, unlike other birds that migrate in groups.

 The Rufous Hummingbird and Ruby-throated Hummingbird (Archilochus colubris) have the longest migration.
 Rufous Hummingbirds cover more than 3,000 miles (from Alaska and Canada to Southern Mexico), and the latter travel up to 2,000 miles yearly during both spring and fall migrations.